JtheDBA/Ubuntu/virtualbox/Ubuntu Mini Server BASE.md

 # Ubuntu Mini Server BASE

+-  *Standard disclaimer: do not assume I know what I am doing or any instructions below should be used outside of personal experimentation and learning.
+All comments are my own and do not reflect the thoughts or direction of my employer, family, friends, favorite television and radio station or anything else.*
+-  *Work in progress*

 ## Purpose

 Create a bare minimum Ubuntu server in VirtualBox to use as a template for all VirtualBox labs, test scenarios, etc.